joaquinOnSoft/museum-bot/README.md

 ### Victoria & Albert Museum REST API

 The Victoria & Albert Museum API is designed as a RESTful interface to our collections and what we know about them.
 It returns all items in the database (paginated) in XML or JSON format.
-The purpose of the V&A API is to maximise access to all our collections and encourage use of them.
+The purpose of the V&A API is to maximize access to all our collections and encourage use of them.

 > **SEE:**:
 > [API Endpoint](http://www.vam.ac.uk/api) and